MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/csw-enable-channels.md

 ### Agent experience
-Once you have configured the Omnichannel and App profile manager features, agents will have a user experience in Customer Service workspace that is similar to the following:
+After you have configured the Omnichannel for Customer Service and app profile manager features, agents will have a user experience in Customer Service workspace that is similar to the following:

 1. The agent signs in to Customer Service workspace and can view the Omnichannel agent dashboard from the dashboard view.